Jan Dunlop – Countryside Ranger Manager

 I’m pretty much doing the same as Jan but focused down this end of the Island.
 So that’s school visits and children’s wildlife clubs, guided walks and events, wildlife monitoring, access and environmental projects.
 Thank you to everyone who already helps out with events, ideas, children’s clubs, reporting and trapping mink, and other practical tasks.
 If you have any issues, projects or ideas you’d like a hand with or if you would like to get involved in volunteering I’d love to hear from you.

-Hello, I’m the seasonal ranger for 2018.
-I spend most of my time leading the Mull Eagle Watch tours of white-tailed eagles but I get to plan and deliver community events such as guided walks and school visits one day a week.
+Hello!
+I am the seasonal ranger for the 2019 season.
+I spend most of my time leading the Mull Eagle Watch tours, but I also get to plan and deliver community events, such as guided walks.
+If you have any events you would like to see happen this year, let me know.

 Tikka – Assistant Ranger